vectara/vectara-docs/www/docs/learn/select-ideal-indexing-api.md

 import {vars} from '@site/static/variables.json';
 import {Config} from '@site/docs/definitions.md';

-Vectara offers multiple data ingestion methods to accommodate different types of use cases.
-By choosing the appropriate ingestion method, users can efficiently index their data and leverage our advanced search capabilities.
+Efficient data ingestion is critical for ensuring that your application delivers fast, accurate, and relevant query results.
+Whether handling structured, semi-structured, or unstructured data, selecting the right indexing method can significantly impact the performance and usability of your applications.
+Vectara offers multiple indexing methods to accommodate different use cases that enable users to efficiently index their data and leverage our advanced search capabilities.
 This flexible approach allows for the precise integration of Vectara’s search functionalities into different applications.

 ## Vectara Ingest: sample data ingestion framework